Enable TLS for Secure Connections#

 : This tells Docker to run a container from an image.--rm

-: Mount thecertificates
+: Mount thesuperlink-certificates

-directory inthe current working directory of the host machine as a read-only volume at the/app/certificates
+directory in the current working directory of the hostmachine as a read-only volume at the/app/certificates

 represents a specific version of the image.--ssl-ca-certfile certificates/ca.crt